mareklowy/RunKureRun-unity/readme.md

 >Go, find the evil chicken nest, and negotiate peace with their king rooster.
 >Your journey will be gravely dangerous so we wish you all the luck.
 >
 >P.S.
-Our best scientists have found out that when the evil chickens come in contact with human flesh, they explode and leave their superpowers behind for us to collect...
+Our best scientists have found out that when the evil chickens come in contact with human flesh, they explode and leave their superpowers behind for you to collect...
+>P.P.S.
+I know you don't get along well, so we will reward 5 billion dollars to the first of you who will finish the mission.

 ## Description